python-trio/cookiecutter-trio/README.rst

 likely.
 But, this is the same basic setup used to develop Trio itself and many related projects, so the closer you stick to the template the easier it will be for new contributors to hit the ground running.

-XX ughhh what are we going to do about in-tree tests vs. out-of-tree tests.

 Let's do this!